PuzzelSolutions/SMS/sections/about.md

 #### Continue a session

 To continue an existing session, use the sessionid parameter in the request, by sending the session identifier returned in the response when you started a new session.
+A session expires by default after 14 days if no messages have been sent using the sessionid.
+But this period is prolonged as long as you keep sending messages with the same sessionid.
+If you want the expiration period shorter or longer than 14 days for your service, please do contact us, and we will set this up for you.

 Note: If you want to continue the session do not set the new session flag.
 If you set both the new session flag and the sessionid, a new session will be generated.